 And even though 66 million U.S. adults have zero dollars saved for an emergency, that doesn't mean you should be one of them.

-Setting aside money for emergencies or just in general will serve you well, affirms, chief financial analyst of Bankrate Greg McBride.
+Setting aside money for emergencies or just, in general, will serve you well, affirms, a chief financial analyst of Bankrate Greg McBride.
 "If you are not in the habit of saving regularly, whatever you have is going to get wiped out sooner rather than later."

 How big should your emergency fund be?